buffett0323/Questionnaire/README.md

 sh run.sh
 ```

+### The objective of the project: extract important features that significantly on behalf of the tendency people fill out the questionnaire.

 ### The steps of the whole project.
-1. Doing preprocessing of raw data (merge_result.csv) and temporarily turn Y data into 0/1.
+Firstly, I do the preprocessing of the raw data (merge_result.csv) and temporarily turn Y data into a binary classification task.

-2. Use Elastic Net to get best parameters for preliminary feature selections.
-(Get 59 features this step)

-3. The strategy I use is to randomly select 2 to 10 features from the preliminary feature selections set and train 7 models to see the averaged performance.
-Ultimately, I store it into mp_res_0910.py.
+Secondly, I use Elastic Net to select for preliminary feature selections.
+After that, I randomly select 2 to 10 features from the preliminary feature selection set and train 7 models to see the averaged performance and store those results.

-4. Sequentially select and add the features from the previous top 10 performances until the accuracy doesn't improve.
-I use 7 models to cross validate the performance.
-Ultimately,
+Furthermore, I sequentially select and add the features from the previous top 10 performances until the accuracy doesn’t improve.

-5. Finally, I transform the Y data back to original data and use the Zero inflated model to evaluate the features performance.
+Finally, I transform the Y data back to the original data and use the Zero inflated model to evaluate the feature performance and get the result of important features whose p values in the model are less than 0.05.

 #### Also, the final result is shown in zip.ipynb.